SandyPanda-MLDL/-GLGAN-VC-Repository/README.md

 and ***Pyworld 0.2.8*** version was used.
 For storing the feature information in ***.npz*** format, ***Numpy 1.15*** was used.

- - The ALGAN-VC code is developed based on the given repository code: https://github.com/leimao/Voice_Converter_CycleGAN
+ - The GLGAN-VC code is developed based on the given repository code: [[https://github.com/leimao/Voice_Converter_CycleGAN](https://github.com/hujinsen/StarGAN-Voice-Conversion)](https://github.com/hujinsen/StarGAN-Voice-Conversion)
  - The objective evaluation codes are based on the given repository: https://github.com/r9y9/nnmnkwii

 ******